 Anyone who knows me knows that I am a pretty cautious person.
 Although I am known for listening to my heart even when it makes no logical sense, it’s a rare occasion indeed when I do something risky just for fun.
 I am a careful driver, I have no desire to go skydiving, and I have an irrational fear of sharks.
 It takes awhile for me to loosen up when dancing around people, and I still struggle with singing in front of a crowd.

 But in the kitchen, I am a risk taker.

-I’m sure that my childhood friend, Maggie, remembers when we decided to make Hamburger Helper without the hamburger.
+I’m sure that my childhood best friend remembers when we decided to make Hamburger Helper without the hamburger.
 We must have also added about a cup of salt because it was disgusting.
-My brother still won’t let me live down the fact that I once made chocolate chip cookies for a friend’s parents, and wanted them to be special – so I added maple syrup and burnt them.
-To clarify, Yes, I did still give them the cookies.
+My brother still won’t let me live down the fact that I once made chocolate chip cookies for a friend’s parents, and wanted them to be special – so I added maple syrup and burned them.
+To clarify, yes, I did still give them the cookies.
 None of my roommates were home last semester when the overflowing cake attacked our oven, and you bet I cleaned it up before they got home, but I still remember how excited I was as I placed my creation into the oven – and how terrified I was when I saw how large it had become.